 A quick summer lunch: Cold Tanuki Udon!
 It’s a refreshing chilled udon noodle dish drizzled in umami-rich mentsuyu and topped with cucumber, tomatoes, tenkasu (tempura scraps), wakame seaweed, and soft-boiled egg.

 When the weather gets too hot, 1) your appetite goes down, 2) you don’t want to cook, 3) all you want to eat is something cold and cool down, like Green Tea Shaved Ice.
-Sure, I have skipped a meal and enjoy cold treats for lunch when I wasn’t a mom.
-But with my children around, I have to think of QUICK and EASY (and cold!) dishes for our lunch, and of course it should be delicious as well.
+Sure, I skipped a meal and enjoyed cold treats for lunch when I wasn’t a mom.
+But with my children around, I have to think of QUICK and EASY (and cold!) dishes for our lunch, and of course, they should be delicious as well.
 Cold Tanuki Udon (冷やしたぬきうどん) is a perfect lunch on those hot days.

 Tanuki Udon is a udon noodle soup dish usually served in a hot dashi broth and topped with tempura bits called tenkasu.
 However, during the summer months, this dish is often prepared cold.
 It’s very refreshing and super easy to prepare.

 Theories of Tanuki

 Now if you are wondering about the name of this dish… Tanuki.
 Do you know what the word means in Japanese?
-Tanuki (たぬき, 狸) means a raccoon dog.
-No, I’m serious!
+Tanuki (たぬき, 狸) means raccoon dog.
 What’s that to do with this dish and why was it named after a raccoon dog?

 There are a couple of theories why this udon noodle dish is called tanuki, but it seems like no one really knows for sure.